Pashtetium/quoteMachine/README.md

 # RandomQuoteMachine
- inspirational, styled quotes of famous people
+ Inspirational, styled quotes of famous people.
+ Created with css only, no svg or images.

- Used technologies:
+ ## Used technologies:
  - JS and React
  - SCSS for styling